autoplot/documentation/javadoc/org/autoplot/datasource/CreateAggUtil.md

+# org.autoplot.datasource.CreateAggUtil

-# org.autoplot.datasource.CreateAggUtilcontain the code for making aggregations.
+contain the code for making aggregations.
 This is not used right now, just to store experimental code.

-CreateAggUtil( )
+# CreateAggUtil( )